A society where everybody can communicate their basic

 Greetings and Responses

 a free permanent listing on our Deaf Friendly Businesses Directory.

-We advertise this with the NZSL community to inform them of businesses who can use NZSL.
-We can include information about your business, company logo, a Google Map and then link this all back to your business website.
+We advertise this with the NZSL community to inform them of businesses who can use basic NZSL.
+We can include contact information and link to your business website.

 window stickers, desktop display and staff badges.

 We have produced a sticker for your doors / windows, a desktop display for your counter (where applicable) and badges for your staff.
 The badges are used as a visual aid for Deaf customers to identify those who know basic NZSL on the premises.